Jaggery

 Jaggery is typically made from sugarcane.
 Unlike white refined sugar, when jaggery is made, the highly nutritious by-product called mollasses is not extracted.
 Jaggery is mineral-rich, especially iron.
 It is also said to purify the blood and strengthen both the digestive and nervous systems.

-Having consumed a fair amount of jaggery at a yoga retreat last year, I set out to source myself a packet.
-I was successful (most health shops will stock good qualtity jaggery, but also try your local Indian bazaar), however, I didn’t use it as much as I’d anticipated.
-A recent pantry clean-up inspired a search for a ‘Jaggery Cake’.
+Having consumed a fair amount of jaggery at a yoga retreat, a while back, I set out to source myself a packet.
+I was successful (most health shops will stock good qualtity jaggery, but also try your local Indian bazaar).
+I didn’t use the sugar as much as I’d anticipated.
+But, a recent pantry clean-up inspired a search for a ‘Jaggery Cake’.
 I found a base recipe and then made a few ingredient adjustments to suit my dietary preferences.
 This tea cake was born.
-It’s very simple and I chose not to garnish with icing or nuts.
-I’ll definitely make it again and again.
+It’s very simple and I choose not to garnish it with icing.
+If you can’t find jaggery, you can use coconut sugar, unrefined brown sugar or a combination of sugars.
+It’s wonderful in the morning with tea or coffee.
+I tend to make it again and again.
 It doesn’t last long!

 Simple Jaggery Tea Cake